tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

     a new password.
 -   **Password expiration warning in days**.
 After this number of days, the user sees a warning that their password expires soon.
 -   **Block after N login attempts**.
-Temporarily block user if they enter their username or password incorrectly this number of times consecutively.
+Temporarily block users if they enter their username or password incorrectly this number of times consecutively.
 -   **User lockout time in seconds**.
 The time interval for which users can't log in after spending all failed login attempts.